-Form 5498, IRA Contribution Information.
-Use this form to report contributions (including rollover contributions) to any IRA, including a SEP, SIMPLE, Roth IRA, Coverdell ESA, and to report Roth conversions, IRA recharacterizations, and the fair market value of the account.
+Form 5498, IRA and Coverdell ESA Contribution Information.
+Use this form to report contributions (including rollover contributions) to any IRA, including a SEP, SIMPLE, or Roth IRA, or a Coverdell ESA, and to report Roth IRA conversions, IRA recharacterizations, and the fair market value of the account.
 Form 5498-MSA, Archer MSA or Medicare+Choice MSA Information.
 Use this form to report contributions to an Archer MSA and the fair market value of an Archer MSA or Medicare+Choice MSA.

-For more information, see the general and specific Instructions for Forms 1099, 1098, and 5498, and W-2G.
+For more information, see the general and specific Instructions for Forms 1099, 1098, 5498, and W-2G.